Instant espresso powder + mini semisweet chocolate chips = next-level double chocolate crinkle cookies. One bite and you’ll be hooked!

 Post may include affiliate links, which means if you click on a link and purchase something, you won’t pay anything extra but it will help support this blog.

-This year it’s all about decking the virtual halls with our favorite Christmas carols, and while I love almost every carol (“Last Christmas” by Wham! makes my want to vomit my hot cocoa), one of my most favorites is “Let It Snow” by Harry Connick Jr. because TRUMPETS.
+Speaking of making people smile, can we talk about how I love almost every Christmas song (“Last Christmas” and “The Christmas Shoes” make me want to vomit my hot cocoa), but one of my most favorites is “Let It Snow” by Harry Connick Jr. Because TRUMPETS.

 *sigh* I love chocolate crinkle cookies so much.

-Why are these chocolate crinkles more decadent than their single chocolate crinkle counterpart?
-I’ve taken a classic chocolate crinkles recipe and added a couple pinches of my favorite instant espresso powder (optional but recommended) to enhance the chocolate flavor.
+Why are these double chocolate crinkle cookies more decadent than their single chocolate crinkle counterpart?
+I’ve taken the classic chocolate crinkles recipe and added a couple pinches of my favorite instant espresso powder (optional but recommended) to enhance the chocolate flavor.

 I love how the crinkled powdered sugar looks super snowy on top of all that chocolate yumminess.
-It’s like double chocolate crinkle cookies were meant to be eaten while listening to Harry Connick Jr. personally serenade me with the lyrics to “Let It Snow.”
+It’s like these cookies were meant to be eaten while Harry Connick Jr. serenades me with his “Let It Snow.”

 - 1 cup unsweetened cocoa powder